mgnarag/Generative-AI/README.md

 For the record, here are my training images.
 My caption for all the images is just "Jem", my nickname.
 <img width="1439" alt="Screenshot 2024-04-22 at 07 13 03" src="https://github.com/mgnarag/Generative-AI/assets/60250923/a2146238-318a-47cc-a3a0-8346790fc213">
-One reason why the shape of my face is _not there_ can perhaps be attributed to my training images.
+One reason why the shape of my face is _not there_ may be attributed to my training images.
 All of them are too different.
-In my version 5, I actually took 30 selfies with minimal pose changes and consistent background.
-It actually got my face correct but the skin tone is not there.
+In my version 5, I actually took 30 selfies with minimal pose changes and a consistent background.
+It actually got my face shape correct, but the skin tone is off.
+I was wearing black and white against a beige background.
+I forgot to account for the contrast stretch in the image.
+My face looks burnt.